ahmed-musallam/ahmedmusallam.com/content/blog/virtualbox-how-to-access-host-port-from-guest.md

 ---
 title: "VirtualBox: How To Access Host Port From Guest"
-description: "A short story of how I built this site."
+description: "A guide to setting up host to guest port-forwarding in virtualbox"
 date: 2019-03-21T11:00:10-05:00
 type: "single"
 tags: